Owaiinnn/FixMyMX5NC/README.md

    ```
 5. Open a pull request in the main repository.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact

-For questions or support, please contact [your email/contact information here].
+For questions or support, please contact me.